HR Compliance Checklist: 14 Key Considerations for Human Resources

 Verification of Employee Information

-Ensure that employees’ tax IDs, Social Security numbers, and addresses are entered correctly into your payroll system.
-This information is used later to fill and file W-2 and 1099 forms, so ensure you comply with standard procedures for reporting employee income and tax withholding.
+For starters, ensure employees’ tax IDs, Social Security numbers, and addresses are entered correctly into your payroll system.
+This information is used later to fill and file W-2 and 1099 forms, so make certain you comply with standard procedures for reporting employee income and tax withholding.

 Year-End Tax Documents

-There are two main documents you should monitor in the New Year:
+Taking a closer look at those two documents you must monitor in the New Year:

-- W2 Form: The W-2 form summarizes a full-time employee’s earnings and the amount deducted for tax, Medicare, and Social Security.
-An employer must issue the W-2 to all regular employees on Jan.
+• W2 Form: The W-2 form summarizes a full-time employee’s earnings and the amount deducted for tax, Medicare, and Social Security.
+Generally speaking, an employer must issue the W-2 to all regular employees by Jan.
 31.

-- 1099 Form: The 1099 form is used for independent contractors or freelancers who earned $600 or more in the previous calendar year.
-Employers are not required to withhold earnings for taxes — however, they must provide the 1099 form to contractors, freelancers, and other non-regular employees by Jan.
+• 1099 Form: The 1099 form is used for independent contractors or freelancers who earned $600 or more in the previous calendar year.
+While employers are not required to withhold earnings for taxes, they must provide the 1099 form to contractors, freelancers, and other non-regular employees by Jan.
 31 for tax filing.

 2. Benefits Compliance